Emmanuelkimutai/alx-higher_level_programming/0x00-python-hello_world/README.md

 copy, cut and paste a word
 Creating a new sentence
-A Pyhton script that prints the Zen of Python by TimPeters
+A Pyhton script that prints the Zen of Python by TimPeters A C function thta checks is a singly linked list has a cycle in it